SDarkMagic/cursed-titanfall-docs/docs/index.md

 	[02:29:14] [SCRIPT SV] [info] ai/_ai_emp_titans.gnut line[25]
 ## Todo
 - [ ] Boost to summon a reaper.
 Reaper kills count for player.
+- [ ] Burst fire on predator cannon close range power shot fire
+- [ ] Replace laser tripwire with a temporary arc field that drains enemy shields and converts it them to energy for ion (Probably an aegis upgrade since shields are more common in FD)
+- [ ] Celebratory effect when spawning weapon from frag
+- [x] Nuke Eject has a gravitational field around it when activated (only on ogre chassis)
+- [x] Increase Kraber Crit damage
+- [x] Increase crit damage for northstar when using the threat optics kit
+- [x] Enhanced Payload flightcore clusters do less damage and last for a shorter duration
+- [x] Ronin melee parry costs 10% core charge per rounded cell of HP the enemy has to auto execute
-- [ ] Override elite nuke eject code on boss titans
+- [x] Override elite nuke eject code on boss titans
 - [x] Add guardian blocks on p2016 for NPC fire events to check if hit entity is a player
-- [ ] smg grants batt on reload if damage threshold is met
+- [x] smg grants batt on reload if damage threshold is met
-- [ ] Give Kraber Northstar Railgun damage output, remove chance of misfire on first shot
+- [x] Give Kraber Northstar Railgun damage output, remove chance of misfire on first shot
 - [ ] Charge time on double take, fires two bolts on release in quick succession for big damage
 - [x] Having enhanced payload kit on northstar causes flightcore to shoot cluster missiles
 - [ ] Trace Rifle L-Star
+- [ ] Manually reloading the alternator will cause the player to phase for the duration of the reload animation.
+Refund ammo to the magazine on critical hits for more control of when this phase occurs.
 - [ ] Markiplier intro after the "Who's Mark" line plays
 - [ ] Fix issue where player spawned prowlers are damageable by the owner
 - [ ] Add gacha pull animation to the p2016 on hit